Family Planning Annual Report (FPAR)

 - The Family Planning Annual Report and Health Information Technology (Health IT) Initiative (FPAR 2.0)

-Annual submission of the Family Planning Annual Report (FPAR) is required of all Title X family planning services grantees for purposes of monitoring and reporting program performance (45 Code of Federal Regulations [CFR] Part 742 and 45 CFR Part 923).
-FPAR data are presented in summary form, which protects the confidentiality of individuals who receive Title X-funded services (42 CFR Part 59).
+Annual submission of the Family Planning Annual Report (FPAR) is required of all Title X family planning services grantees for purposes of monitoring and reporting program performance.
+FPAR data are presented in summary form, which protects the confidentiality of individuals who receive Title X-funded services.

 Information from the FPAR is important to OPA for several reasons: